alfaonyt/anakin-test/README.md

 # anakin-test
-Test device tree for ROG Phone 5
+Test device tree for ROG Phone 5 (do not use)